gethebhaskar/RECORD-LINKAGE-PART1/README.md

 # RECORD-LINKAGE-PART1
 This project is about extracting the potential match records from two very large txt files based on 3 conditions and store the result in three different csv files

+Note:- I ran this script on more than 4 millions of records

 1> Based on ID

 2> BASED on ADDRESS